-The Company entered into an employment agreement with each Named Executive Officer on October 22, 2007, other than Michael Cinnamond, who entered into an employment agreement with the Company on July 1, 2013 and Mr. Lytle, who entered into an employment agreement with the Company on December 1, 2010.
-Clive Johnson entered into an employment agreement with the Company pursuant to which Mr. C. Johnson is employed as the President and CEO of the Company.
-Mr. C. Johnson currently receives an annual salary of \$1,000,000.
-Michael Cinnamond entered into an employment agreement with the Company pursuant to which Mr. Cinnamond is employed as the Senior Vice President of Finance and CFO of the Company.
-Mr. Cinnamond currently receives an annual salary of \$500,000.
-Roger Richer entered into an employment agreement with the Company pursuant to which Mr. Richer is employed as Executive Vice President, General Counsel and Corporate Secretary of the Company.
-Mr. Richer currently receives an annual salary of \$500,000.
-Tom Garagan entered into an employment agreement with the Company pursuant to which Mr. Garagan is employed as the Senior Vice President of Exploration of the Company.
-Mr. Garagan currently receives an annual salary of \$500,000.
-Dennis Stansbury entered into an employment agreement with the Company pursuant to which Mr. Stansbury is employed as the Senior Vice President of Engineering and Project Evaluation of the Company.
-Mr. Stansbury currently receives an annual salary of \$475,000.
-William Lytle entered into an employment agreement with the Company pursuant to which Mr. Lytle is employed as the Senior Vice President, Operations of the Company.
-Mr. Lytle currently receives an annual salary of \$475,000.
+The Company entered into an employment agreement with each Named Executive Officer on October 22, 2007, other than Michael Cinnamond, who entered into an employment agreement with the Company on July 1, 2013 and William Lytle, who entered into an employment agreement with the Company on December 1, 2010.
+Clive Johnson entered into an employment agreement with the Company pursuant to which he is employed as the President and CEO of the Company.
+Mr. Johnson currently receives an annual salary of \$1,200,000.
+Mr. Cinnamond entered into an employment agreement with the Company pursuant to which he is employed as the Senior Vice President, Finance and CFO of the Company.
+Mr. Cinnamond currently receives an annual salary of \$550,000.
+Roger Richer entered into an employment agreement with the Company pursuant to which he is employed as Executive Vice President, General Counsel and Corporate Secretary of the Company.
+Mr. Richer currently receives an annual salary of \$550,000.
+Tom Garagan entered into an employment agreement with the Company pursuant to which he is employed as the Senior Vice President, Exploration of the Company.
+Mr. Garagan currently receives an annual salary of \$550,000.
+Dennis Stansbury entered into an employment agreement with the Company pursuant to which he is employed as the Senior Vice President, Engineering and Project Evaluation of the Company.
+Mr. Stansbury currently receives an annual salary of \$500,000.
+Mr. Lytle entered into an employment agreement with the Company pursuant to which he is employed as the Senior Vice President, Operations of the Company.
+Mr. Lytle currently receives an annual salary of \$550,000.